leon-thomm/Ryven/docs/README.md

 ## Special Actions

-A very handy feature. **The special actions attribute is a dictionary** and holds information about accessible right-click operations which then will automatically be created when right clicking on a node instance.
+A very handy feature. **The special actions attribute is a dictionary** and holds information about accessible right-click operations which then will automatically be created when right clicking on a node.
 A possible entry would be

             self.special_actions['print something'] = {'method': self.action_print_something}